 14. Locate the grill far enough away from the house

-15. Consider the Dinning area in relations to the Grill
+15. Consider the Dining area in relation to the Grill

-16. Position the grill to allow conversation with guest as you grill
+16. Position the grill to allow conversation with guests as you grill

 Having a small area beside the grill will allow you and a friend to chat while cooking.